Skip to content

 When referencing texts such as the bible, Qur'an or Torah, include the following information:

 The Torah: the five books of Moses (2000) Translated by J.P.S. and Moshe Greenberg.
-Philadelphia: The Jewish Publication Society.
+The Jewish Publication Society.

 Godin, S. (2012) Stop stealing dreams: what is school for?
-Do You Zoom, Inc. Available online: https://www.sethgodin.com/sg/docs/stopstealingdreamsscreen.pdf [Accessed 6/8/14].
+Do You Zoom, Inc. https://www.sethgodin.com/sg/docs/stopstealingdreamsscreen.pdf [Accessed 6 Aug 2024].

 H. M. Government (2010) The coalition: our programme for government.
-London: Cabinet Office.
-Available online: https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/78977/coalition_programme_for_government.pdf [Accessed 6/8/14].
+Cabinet Office. https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/78977/coalition_programme_for_government.pdf [Accessed 6 Aug 2024].

 For leaflets, handouts, flyers etc just provide what information you can: